adhamhaddad/Storefront-Backend/README.md

 Before submitting your project, spin it up and test each endpoint.
 If each one responds with data that matches the data shapes from the `REQUIREMENTS.md`, it is ready for submission!

 ## Description
-This an backend API for a frontend store that make all CRUD operation in the url end points: `users`, `orders` and `products`.
+This is a backend API for a frontend store that makes all CRUD operations in the URL endpoints: `users`, `orders`, and `products`.
 __Example:__ `http://localhost:3000/users`
 ##### Available ports: `3000` or `3001`
 ## Installations